 By default browsers will not trust self-signed certificates, you will need to add the certificate as trusted on the first time you visit the page in your browser.
 Another approach is to export the root CA certificate and import it as a trusted root certificate on your computer, this way all certificates signed by this router will be considered as valid and will make it easier to manage certificates in your network.

-Most Internet browsers have their own certificate trust chain and works independently from the operating system's certificate trust chain, this means that you may have to add your own root CA's certificate as a trusted certificate in your browser settings since trusting the certificate in your operating system's settings might not have any effect when using your Internet browser.
+Most Internet browsers have their own certificate trust chain and work independently from the operating system's certificate trust chain, this means that you may have to add your own root CA's certificate as a trusted certificate in your browser settings since trusting the certificate in your operating system's settings might not have any effect when using your Internet browser.